contiamo/operational-ui/packages/components/src/Timeline/README.md

-# Timelines

 Display information vertically on a timeline from top to bottom.

-## Usage

 A timeline is composed of multiple TimeLineItem componenets nested inside a container Timeline component.
 Items may contain any children.

 ```jsx
 <Timeline>